 Gray wolves are native to the wild forests of the Clearwater Basin.
 No one is certain if wolves in the Clearwater survived the US Biological Survey (known today as the USDA Wildlife Services) nation-wide predator eradication program in the early 20th Century.
 We do know that government officials verified that wolves had occupied habitat in the Weitas Creek and Kelly Creek drainages on the Clearwater National Forest in the 1970s.
 It’s possible wolves were present in the Clearwater when the federal government began gray wolf recovery efforts in the mid-1990s.

 The greater American public supported government wolf recovery in Yellowstone National Park and in the wilds of central Idaho near the Frank Church-River of No Return Wilderness.
 Recovery contained a caveat, though.
 Wolves released into Idaho would be managed as a “non-essential experimental population”, meaning that the concerns of the state, and those opposed to wolf recovery, would be addressed through the killing of “problem” wolves.

 To make things worse, the non-essential status (also known as the 10-J Rule) lumped all gray wolves together, regardless if they had always been here, or were part of federal recovery efforts.
 Hence, if wolves were in the Clearwater, they were now part of the recovery program and considered “non-essential.”

 Friends of the Clearwater maintains gray wolves should be allowed to fulfill their ecological role across the landscape.
-As keystone predators, wolves play a crucial role in ecosystem function and resiliency, often times leading to an increase in biodiversity.
-Wolves are highly intelligent and social creatures as well.
+As keystone predators, wolves play a crucial role in ecosystem function and resiliency, often leading to an increase in biodiversity.
+Wolves are highly intelligent and social creatures.
 State agencies like the Idaho Department Fish & Game are currently incapable of managing gray wolves due to political interference.

 Learn more about Gray wolves.